nhsx/AnalyticsUnit/howto.md

 - Are statements backed up with evidence?
 - Are there other stakeholders that need to be informed or included?

-**Technical Review** (focus on appearance on the webiste)
+**Technical Review** (focus on appearance on the website)
 - No data (unless public {in which case reference data rather than copying} or fake/synthetic) or sensitive strings.
 - Working Links?
 - Content appearing as expected?
-- Content in line with Digital service manual where possible?
+- Content in line with the Digital service manual where possible?
-- Markdown formatting correct?
+- Is markdown formatting correct?
-- Assest added and linked?
+- Assets added and linked?

 ## Update this website